unutk4n/pense-by-unutkan/md_files/artificial_intelligence.md

 Artificial Neural Network is a Network with more than 3 layers.
 1 input 1 -probably more- hidden layer 1 output layer.
 Every single layer has several outputs which is between 0 and 1.
 If it gets closer to 1 that means the picture, image or data is the defined data.
 If it's closer to 0 it means it's probably not the defined data.
 That's used in Deep Learning.
 Every single layer has a mathmatical function, which requires speed and power in computer

+20250219
+Neural networks handle mistakes by using an algorithm called backpropagation to make sure all the neurons that contributed to an error get their math adjustet.
+But we won't dive deeper today.

+If a neural network makes a mistake this often means that the weights are not adjusted correctly and we need to update them.
+Optimization is important.

+Linear Regression ???

+Loss Function ???

+Backprobagation

+Local Optimal Solution >>
+Global Optimal Solution
+.

+Time to learn Natural Language Processing